Shamaiya Iyengar: Family Tree of Anche Shamaiah

 Shamaiya's elder brother Ranga Iyengar was also a highly placed officer under Tipu.
+Rangaiah was the head of the department at Srirangapattinam.
 His younger brother Aprameya was also given a position in the government.

-He is also referred to as anche shamaiah, inchiwalla, anchewalla, shamia in many records.
-Rangaiah has been referred to as Bungea, rungea in many records.
+He is also referred to as anche shamaiah, inchiwalla, inchivalla, anchewalla, shamia in many records.
+Rangaiah has been referred to as Bungea, Rungea, Rungeia in many records.